unitymakesus/drnc/wp-content/plugins/events-manager/readme.txt

 6. Manage attendees with various booking reports

 == Changelog ==
+= 5.9.3 =
+* added Data Privacy and GDPR features
+* fixed user deletion not properly deleting events and not deleting locations if content is set to be deleted not reassigned
+* added location attributes array to em_get_attributes filter
+* fixed EM_MB_ICAL_WORDWRAP incorrectly not applying multibyte wordwraps if set to true
+* added 'not_all_day' conditional placeholder
+* made EM_Taxonomy_Terms objects countable
+* fixed tag placeholders not getting parsed in event format such as #_TAGIMAGE

 = 5.9.2 =
 * fixed some instances where PHP 5.2 outputs incorrect times due to other plugins changing server timezones
 * fixed scope issues with PHP 5.2 when calculating start/end of month dates